-For history related FAQs, please scroll down.
+For History related FAQs, please scroll down.

 Very similar to a visit to our museum in the past.
-Unfortunately the main difference is that our interactives have been removed/closed for the time being.
+Unfortunately the main difference is that some of our interactives have been removed/closed for the time being.
 We will open some interactives when we feel that we can suitably clean them regularly and as public health officials provide us direction on current status in the Region.

 Yes, we have.
 Where this was required we have clearly marked the routes around the site.
-Also, we marked the spaces for ques near the entrances.

 We answer frequently asked questions on our website.
 If you cannot find the answer you are looking for, please send an e-mail to [email protected] Or phone us on 905-358-5082.
 The reception desk in the Museum lobby doubles as an information desk for all your questions and suggestions.

-We have removed our interactives from use, however, we have added some QR code stations to further enhance your experience while on site.
+We have removed some of our interactives from use, however, we have added some QR code stations to further enhance your experience while on site.
 These are short videos created by our team to allow you to go deeper into the Niagara Falls story.

 Yes, we ask that you sanitize before handling any items and please do not handle any items unnecessarily.

-Wearing personal protection equipment (PPE) is not mandatory.
+Current health regulations require you to wear a face mask while inside of our galleries.
 You are allowed to make use of your own means of protection to safeguard your personal safety.
 However, these are not available or for sale in our Museum.

 We accept cash, debit and credit at the Museum.
 We would prefer you use credit or debit.
 Our payment systems allow for tap purchases.